mjjstockman/hull-college/README.md

 ### Ideal User Demographic
 #### The ideal user of this website is:
-- Potential fans
+- Potential students
-- Current fans
-- Media outlets
-- Event bookers

 ### User Stories

-#### New/Potential Fans Goals:
-1. As a new fan, I want to easily navigate through the website to find the relevant content, effortlessly.
+1. As a potential student, I want to quickly see what courses are offered so I can see if they are of interest.

-2. As a new fan, I want to learn more about the artist's background in order to better understand Kryan and their music.
+2. As a potential student, I want to see some general information about the college so I can find out a bit bout it.

-3. As a new fan, I want to easily navigate to the artist's social links in order to keep up with the latest news and releases.
+3. As a potential student, I want to be able to contact the college so that I can ask any questions I have about the college.

-4. As a new fan, I want to easily find links to the hosted music platform of my choice, in order to listen to Kryan.
-5. As a new fan, I want to be able to watch an embedded video to be able to get a snapshot of Kryan performing.
+ADD ACCEPTANCE CRITERIA'S??
+WATCH https://us02web.zoom.us/rec/play/9FIKllHX2ZiQNFRhYPn_hBh_ZeA8964ZvIDLnhpKGAf1NLVc3_hBJ6zSL8Hv5Hx7ALnPtDmbg8CmFAs.YVsZ9LR_uI7OjEwH

+GIVE HAPPY PATH (when user does as expected), and SAD PATH (if put in incorecct info etc and user gets alerted)

+TECHNICAL IMPLEMENTATION (how will implement feature, eg, a form will be added with x, x and x required, email must be email etc. user alerted if incoreect input)

 #### Current Fans Goals:
 1. As a current fan, I want to navigate to information about upcoming live events in order to securely order tickets.